The Ultimate Travel Guide to Fes

 Admire the Medersa Bou Inania

-At the entrance to the old medina is this former theological college, which was commissioned by Sultan Bou Inan in the 14th century.
-Having undergone a meticulous restoration, its intricate beauty is shining once more, with stunning mosaics, carved plaster designs and delicate cedar mashrabiyas framing the imposing doors.
+Near the entrance to the old medina is this former theological college, which was commissioned by Sultan Bou Inan in the 14th century.
+It feels more spacious than Al Attarine but its restoration isn't as recent, giving it a more authentic, "lived-in" feel., Decorating its central courtyard are stunning mosaics, carved plaster designs and delicate cedar mashrabiyas, as well as several imposing doors.

 The Medersa Bou Inania is just one of the architectural marvels visited on this informative Full-day tour of Fes.